 Applied microeconomics, Labor economics, economics of discrimination

-He has also served on the faculties of Los Angeles City College, California State University at Los Angeles, and Temple University in Philadelphia.
-Dr. Williams is the author of over 160 publications which have appeared in scholarly journals such as Economic Inquiry, American Economic Review, and Social Science Quarterly and popular publications such as Reader's Digest, Regulation, Policy Review, and Newsweek.
+He has also served on the faculties of Los Angeles City College, California State University at Los Angeles, and Temple University in Philadelphia and Grove City College, Grove City, Pennsylvania.